jhee-han/IPG_InstantMesh/README.md

 4. If you want to run  IPG once and then execute sr_instantmesh with a different input image, make sure to delete all contents inside the following directories so that they are empty: `/IPG/imgs`, and `/IPG/results`.
 You can delete at once by using 'python clean.py'

-Once everything is ready, refer to "How to use SR_InstantMesh" to run the model.
+Once everything is ready, refer to "How to use IPG_InstantMesh" to run the model.

-# How to use SR_InstantMesh
+# How to use IPG_InstantMesh

 To generate a 3D mesh using the IPG model, simply run:
 ```bash